mendix/docs/content/apidocs-mxsdk/apidocs/single-sign-on-api.md

 The following optional query parameters can be sent as part of the authentication requests:

-*   _mxid2.continuation_ : The URL the user should be redirected to after the user has successfully been authenticated.
+*   `mxid2.continuation` – The URL the user should be redirected to after the user has successfully been authenticated.
-*   _mxid2.logoffcallback_ : If provided, this URL will be invoked once using a GET request by the Mendix Single Sign-On server to indicate that the user has logged out globally.
-This request will be invoked with query parameters: The _fingerprint_ containing the base64 encoding of the user-agent string of the browser, and the _openid_ of the user that has logged out.
+*   `mxid2.logoffcallback` – If provided, this URL will be invoked once using a GET request by the Mendix Single Sign-On server to indicate that the user has logged out globally.
+This request will be invoked with query parameters: The `fingerprint` containing the base64 encoding of the user-agent string of the browser, and the `openid` of the user that has logged out.
 His/her session could be destroyed locally if desired.